huimobi/Arkanoid-like-Game/docs/README.md

 `ENTER`: Press ENTER to select the desired option.

-## Notes about Design
+### Notes about Design
-Until this submission we focused on the viewer part in order to develop the mockups for the game.
-We tried to understand how strong could Lanterna GUI be and come in a conclusion that it has a lot of potencial since it can read PNGs pixel by pixel which allows to draw more fun and good-looking elements on the Screen.
-This way our code is way far from the pattern we want to implement (Controller-Model-View) since its all implemented in the same classe.
-As example we can take the MainMenu.java class which contains the "processkey()" method that checks for user input to change menu options which should be in a MainMenuController class and the "draw()" method that places all the Main Menu visual elements which should be implemented in a MainMenuViewer class.
+Until this submission we focused on the viewer part in order to develop the mockups for the game. <br>
+We tried to understand how strong could Lanterna GUI be.
+We came to the conclusion that it has a lot of potencial, since it can read PNGs pixel by pixel which allows to draw funnier and better-looking elements on the Screen.
+By now, our code is way far from the main pattern we want to follow (Model-View-Controller) as it's all implemented in the same classe.
+An example of a change we can apply, is taking the "processkey()" and "draw()" methods out of the MainMenu.java class.
+The new classes MainMenuController and MainMenuViewer would check the user input and interchange between menu options and place all the Main Menu visual elements, respectively.

+## Design Patterns
+### Model-View-Controller
+To deal with the paddle movement, that is intended to be smooth and responsive to player's inputs, and with ball physics we want to implement MVC.
+With this pattern we'll separate the game logic (model), user interface (view), and player inputs (controller).<br>
+Consequences:
+Clear separation of competences, making the code modular and easier to maintain.<br>
+Facilitates testing of each component.

+### Game Loop Pattern
+The Game Loop Pattern ensures smooth and consistent gameplay (60 FPS) across devices by controlling the update and rendering cycles.
+It consists of several key components: Input Handling, which captures player actions like moving the paddle; Game State Updates, which manage the positions of the ball and paddle, check for collisions, and update the score; and Rendering, which draws the game frame on the screen.
+Additionally, the game loop uses a fixed timestep, ensuring consistent game logic updates (e.g., 60 times per second).<br>
+Consequences:
+Ensures predictable and smooth gameplay regardless of hardware performance.<br>
+Decouples game logic updates from rendering, making animations and physics consistent.

+### State Pattern
+We want to manage different game states (the ones showed in the main menu), which can be difficult and error-prone when handled within a single class.
+To overcome this, the State Patterns helps manage different game states in a clean and efficient way, by separating each state into its own class.<br>
+Consequences:
+The game logic is cleaner because each state is handled independently in its own class.<br>
+The game logic is easier to follow and modify with clearly defined states and transitions.<br>
+New states can be added without major changes to the existing game logic.

+### Data Access Object
+We intend to store and retrieve high scores from a file, and to do so we need to implement the DAO Pattern, which abstracts the process.
+Providing methods to manage the persistance of high scores, the game logic only needs to call these methods.<br>
+Consequences:
+The game logic is decoupled from the specifics of data storage, allowing it to interact with the high scores through simple method calls.

 ## Screenshots
 ![](https://i.imgur.com/ekAYUPW.png)